khandelwalpiyush/chargehq-enphase/README.md

 **Enphase:** https://enphase.com/en-au

+## Script Details

 This script works with v7.x firmware of Enphase which needs login details to generate a JWT token.
-Although the expiry is long, it allows to renew it when expired.
+Although the expiry is long, it should automatically renew token when expired.

 **Tested on:** D7.6.175 Enphase + Raspberry Pi

 It is a shell script which can be run on a windows / linux OS.
 Please change the following section